EOSIO/ual-plainjs-renderer/README.md

 *See the [js example](https://github.com/EOSIO/universal-authenticator-library/tree/develop/examples) for more details.*

 ## Development
 After you set up your environment you can begin development.
-Make sure you are back in the ``/`` directory of the ``universal-authenticator-library-plain-js-renderer`` package.
+Make sure you are back in the ``/`` directory of the ``ual-plainjs-renderer`` package.
 ```bash
 yarn
 yarn link